 You can also use the second part of this blog as inspiration for sharing stories on social media.

 All of this combined will help you to create a well-rounded brand.
 But don’t forget to make sure that it is entertaining and memorable.
 When you create something that gets stuck in your friend’s heads, you know that you are onto something!
 What does your character look like?
-Is it stylish like Josh Flagg, fearless like B-Rabbit in 8 Mile, or authentic like Kimberly Snyder?
+Is it stylish, fearless like B-Rabbit in 8 Mile, or authentic like Kimberly Snyder?

 What is your character like?
 Share your story in the comments below!